LeliaPlusPlus/TargetedHeatMitigation-ML/README.md

 - data.csv contains the features, targets, and demoograghics
 - simulations.csv contains the simulations by census tract

 **NOTE:** The file data.csv contains the observed baseline, while the file simulations.csv contains the predicted baseline.
 Since the unit of analysis is the tract-level (2010 version), merging the two files can be done using the column 'Census_geoid'.
+For the simulations, we exclude rows with missing features/label values.
+It is possible to train and infer with missing data using the XGBoost library, but note that some explanations (i.e., SHAP) do not allow inference with missing values.

 ## Running the code
 1. Download the data from Zenodo and place it into the data folder.